ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   increase as well with the minimum being around 3GB of RAM.

 The Specific Knowledge Assistance (SKA) was able to achieve its goals.
-However, this only the beginning since machine learinng and specifically RAG technique will increase in popularity more and more as the years goes by, with many reasearchers trying to advance its capabilities and to mitigate its disadvantages.
-With this in mind, there are seveveral improvments and changes we can apply in the future after the completion of this thesis:
+However, this only the beginning since machine learning and specifically RAG technique will increase in popularity more and more as the years goes by, with many researchers trying to advance its capabilities and to mitigate its disadvantages.
+With this in mind, there are several improvements and changes we can apply in the future after the completion of this thesis:
 - Deprecate support of the custom text generation model.
 As we concluded before, the custom text generation model method had many drawbacks and wasn't able to